openhab/openhab-docs/ui/building-pages.md

 - `vars` is a dictionary of variables (see below) that are available in the component's context
 - `loop` is a dictionary containing iteration information when you're repeating components from a source collection, it is defined only when in the context of a `oh-repeater` component
 - the JavaScript `Math` object (so you can use `Math.floor(...)`, `Math.round(...)` and the like)
+- the JavaScript `Number` object (see [mdn web docs_: Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number))
-- the JavaScript `JSON` object to parse or produce JSON;
+- the JavaScript `JSON` object to parse or produce JSON
 - `dayjs` to build instances of the [day.js library](https://day.js.org/docs/en/parse/now) that you can use to parse or manipulate date & time
 - `theme` which holds the current theme: `ios`, `md` or `aurora`
 - `themeOptions` and `device` allow to use the relevant objects that you can see in the About page, Technical information, View details, under `clientInfo`